astronomer/docs/learn/testing-airflow.md

 ## Data quality checks

 Testing your DAG ensures that your code fulfills your requirements.
-But you also have to take ensure that data quality issues do not break or negatively affect your pipelines.
-Airflow, being at the center of the modern data engineering stack, is the ideal tool to include data quality checks into your system as a first-class citizen.
+But even if your code is perfect, data quality issues can break or negatively affect your pipelines.
+Airflow, being at the center of the modern data engineering stack, is the ideal tool for checking data quality.

 Data quality checks differ from code-related testing because the data is not static like your DAG code.
 It is best practice to incorporate data quality checks into your DAGs and use [Airflow dependencies](managing-dependencies.md) and [branching](airflow-branch-operator.md) to handle what should happen in the event of a data quality issue, from halting the pipeline to [sending notifications](error-notifications-in-airflow.md) to data quality stakeholders.

 There are many ways you can integrate data checks into your DAG:

-- [SQL check operators](airflow-sql-data-quality.md): Airflow-native operators that run highly customizeable data quality checks on a wide variety of relational databases.
+- [SQL check operators](airflow-sql-data-quality.md): Airflow-native operators that run highly customizable data quality checks on a wide variety of relational databases.
 - [Great Expectations](airflow-great-expectations.md): A data quality testing suite with an [Airflow provider](https://registry.astronomer.io/providers/great-expectations) offering the ability to define data quality checks in JSON to run on relational databases, Spark and Pandas dataframes.
 - [Soda Core](https://docs.astronomer.io/learn/soda-data-quality): An framework to check data quality using YAML configuration to define data quality checks to run on relational databases and Spark dataframes.